Witness Post: Scintillating Scotoma

 Lifestyle-related factors, such as high blood pressure, stress, and anxiety, may also be connected to developing scotomas.

-If you’re experiencing a visual disturbance, don’t try to drive or operate machinery.
+If you’re experiencing a visual disturbance, don’t try to drive or operate large machinery.
 If you’re able to sit down, tilt your head back, and rest, do so.
 The scotoma will most likely resolve on its own.
-Below are some symptoms that, when they occur with scintillating scotoma, will need to be addressed by a medial professional.
-Seek medical attention right away if you experience the following:
+Below are some symptoms that, when they occur with scintillating scotoma, will need to be addressed with the help of a medial professional.
+Seek medical attention right away if you experience any of the following:

 - sudden, severe headache